Knowledge

 Read →Mitochondrial activity as a quality signal in stem cell preparations

-Membrane potential, ATP yield, and mitochondrial mass are not just biology — they are quality-control signals that often predict downstream functional performance.
-What to ask your supplier for.
+Membrane potential, ATP yield, and mitochondrial mass — quality control signals that predict downstream functional performance.

 Read →Fresh vs. cryopreserved: what changes and what to test for

 Cryopreservation is not a no-op.
-Even with optimal protocols, post-thaw populations differ from freshly isolated cells in measurable ways.
-Here is what to characterize before drawing conclusions.
+Even with optimal protocols, post-thaw populations differ from fresh in measurable ways.

 Read →